Category Archives: Experiences

 Reflections on a 21st Century School

 I recently had the opportunity to spend a day at Thomas Haney Secondary School in Maple Ridge, BC.
-The school is known for its commitment to flexible, individualized, learn-at-your-own-pace education, and is touted by many as an exemplar of progressive pedagogy.
-As a teacher cautiously interested in the phenomenon of “21st century learning”, but also a [...]
+The school is known for its commitment to flexible, personalized, learn-at-your-own-pace education, and is touted by many as an exemplar of progressive pedagogy.
+As a teacher curious about the phenomenon of “21st century learning”, but also a little […]

 Share